 A business line of credit is a flexible form of financing that works like a revolving credit account.
 Businesses can draw funds as needed, repay them, and borrow again, making it especially useful for maintaining steady working capital during cash flow fluctuations.

-Interest charges apply only to the amount borrowed, and rates may be structured as fixed or variable.
+Interest charges apply only to the amount borrowed, and rates may be structured as fixed or variable, although variable rates are less common.
 Fixed rates provide predictable costs, while variable-rate loans often start lower but can fluctuate with market conditions.
 For many companies, this mix of flexibility and choice makes a line of credit one of the most adaptable financing options available.

 Real Estate Loans